 - Open a checking or savings account and a post office box in your own name.

 - Leave money, a set of keys, copies of important documents, extra clothes and medicines in a safe place or with someone you trust.

 - Identify a safe place where you and your children can go, or someone who can lend you money.

-- Keep the Genesis Women’s Shelter & Support 24-Hour Hotline number (214.946.HELP) and some change or a calling card with you for emergency phone calls.
+- Keep the Genesis Women’s Shelter & Support 24-Hour Hotline number (214.946.HELP, available by call or text) and some change or a calling card with you for emergency phone calls.

 - If you have children, we encourage you to do everything possible to bring your children with you.
 This can be very difficult and is not always an option, but it is common for abusers to use children as leverage against the mother later on.
 This can manifest in custody issues and further abuse.

 - See below for important items you may consider bringing with you if you leave.

 Ongoing experiences of abuse is common after separation.
 The possibility of abuse escalation still exists and the following suggestions may help.

 - If you are living in the same place where the abuse was occurring or if the abuser currently knows where you live, lock your windows and change locks on your doors as soon as possible.